-It is often bragged that image is everything, but that was all too unfortunate for Roberto Alomar, perceived overnight as an All-Around Good Guy turned All-Around Jerk.
+It is often bragged that image is everything, but that was all too unfortunate for Roberto Alomar, whose perception as All-Around Good Guy turned into All-Around Jerk overnight.

 Poetic justice would ultimately be served upon Alomar and the Orioles.
 Not by the courts.
 Not by the umpires’ union.
 Not even by the commissioner, interim or otherwise.
 It would instead be administered by a 12-year-old kid from New Jersey who decided to skip school and take a seat with some friends behind the right-field wall at Yankee Stadium.

 Since his introduction to the big leagues in 1988 at age 20, Roberto Alomar had quickly established himself as graceful both on the field and in the clubhouse, a slick-fielding second baseman with great range, speed and attitude.
 Worse for the opposition, Alomar’s batting skills had caught up with those of his glove, consistently batting .300 with emerging power.
 After five years in Toronto, Alomar signed up with the Orioles for 1996, and his offense immediately blossomed into superstar terrain—producing career highs with a .328 batting average, 132 runs, 43 doubles, 22 home runs, 94 runs batted in and 90 walks.With a playoff spot on the line, the Orioles came to Alomar’s former home at Toronto for their final regular season series—and it was there where Alomar’s good name would suddenly become synonymous with baseball’s public malcontents of the day, names such as Belle, Cordero and Schott.